-Purpose: To discharge up to 6,740 m3 (78 L/s averaged over 15 minutes) of used water, mainly blowdown water from the cooling system from power stations at East Road, Stratford into the Pātea River
+Purpose: To discharge up to 6,740m3 (78L/s averaged over 15 minutes) of used water, mainly blowdown water from the cooling system from power stations at East Road, Stratford into the Pātea River

 Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Discharge in accordance with effluent disposal management plan Inspection by Council, and provision of annual report by The Company Yes 2.
+1. Discharge in accordance with effluent disposal management plan Inspection by Council, and provision of annual report by the Company Yes 2.
 Provision and revision of effluent disposal management plan Plan received by Council and approved 1996.
-Most recent update received February 2010 approved by Council Yes 3.
+Most recent update received 2020 approved by Council Yes 3.
 Provision of details on proposed new water treatment chemicals Liaison with Company.
 No changes during year under review N/A 4.
 Provision of details on proposed new cleaning chemicals As above N/A 5.
 Optional review of consent on notification of new chemicals No review required N/A 6.
-Provision and maintenance of contingency plan Plan received by Council and approved.
-Most recent update released May 2016 Yes 7.
+Provision and maintenance of contingency plan Plan received by Council and approved May 2016.
+Latest update received, dated January 2024 Yes 7.
 Controls on effect of discharge in receiving water Inspection, sampling and biological monitoring by Council Yes 8.
 Passage of fish not to be obstructed Inspection of diffuser during compliance inspections did not indicate any fish barriers.
 Trout monitoring survey in January 2004 did not show any effect Yes 9.
-Limit on river temperature increase Monitoring by the Company and Council indicated that this complaint for the full duration of the monitoring period Yes 10.
-Limit on maximum river temperature Monitoring by the Company and Council indicated that the maximum river temperature was not exceeded for the duration of the monitoring period Yes 11.
-Consent holder to continuously monitor temperature and provide records Monthly reporting by Contact Energy Yes 12.
-Concentration limits upon potential contaminants in discharge Continuous monitoring and monthly reporting by Contact Energy, and measurement checks by Council through inter-laboratory analysis Yes 13.
+Limit on river temperature increase Monitoring by the Company and Council Yes 10.
+Limit on maximum river temperature Monitoring by the Company and Council Yes 11.
+Consent holder to continuously monitor temperature and provide records Monthly reporting by the Company Yes 12.
+Concentration limits upon potential contaminants in discharge Continuous monitoring and monthly reporting by the Company, and measurement checks by Council through inter-laboratory analysis Yes 13.
 Limit on ammonia in river Monitoring by Council Yes 14.
-Lapse of consent Consent was exercised N/A
+Lapse of consent Consent was exercised N/A 15.
+Optional review provision re environmental effects Next option for review in June 2028 N/A erall assessment of consent compliance and erall assessment of administrative performa environment performance in respect of this consent nce in respect of this consent High High rpose: To discharge emissions into air from the operation of the cooling tower associated with the Stratford Peaker Power ant Condition requirement Means of monitoring during period under review Compliance achie 1.
+Adopt best practicable option (BPO) Site inspections Yes 2.
+Cooling tower design as described in application Inspection by Council Yes 3.
+Prior notification of exercise of consent Notification received 10 November 2010 N/A 4.
+Minimisation of emissions Inspection by Council Yes 5.
+Visibility of cooling system plume Inspection and observation by Council and the Company Yes 6.
+Cooling system drift Inspection and observation by Council Yes